More than any other place I’ve been, traveling to Guatemala seems to have a profound impact on those who brave its borders.

-People from Antigua, which is famous for its avocadoes, were once referred to as panza verde (which translates to “green belly”).
-Though the Hass, a Californian strain, now dominates the scene, Guatemalan avocadoes are still a must-try.
+People from Antigua, which is famous for its avocados, were once referred to as panza verde (which translates to “green belly”).
+Though the Hass, a Californian strain, now dominates the scene, Guatemalan avocados are still a must-try.
 Earth Lodge, where I’ve spent quite a lot of time, is a famous spot for fresh guacamole.

 Simple and to the point, corn tortillas are a part of every Guatemalan meal, be it fried chicken or chicken soup.
 Tortillerias– typically with a little old lady snapping masa from hand to hand– are all over the place.
 They come hot and fresh, three or four for a quetzal (around 14¢).

-Culture and history in Guatemala stretch back long before colonialism or even the time of Christ.
+Guatemala’s culture and history stretch back long before colonialism or even the time of Christ.
 Indigenous people are still present throughout the countryside and cities.
-Though their history can sometimes be alarmingly sad, it’s a good thing to know before visiting.

 While Mayan people are usually summed up under one umbrella, in reality there are many different Mayan tribes.
 Each has its own traditional clothing.
 There are over 20 different languages in Guatemala alone.
 With every region, there comes a new culture to explore.